NearlyTRex/Stem/gltexture/trunk/ReadMe.txt

-GLTexture provides support for uploading and binding OpenGL textures.
-Image loading and GL rendering are not provided; you must use other stem libraries or your own code.
+GLTexture provides support for uploading and binding OpenGL textures, as well as for managing texture atlases.
+Image loading is not provided; use pngimageio or your own code.

 A GLTexture object can be created directly, or loaded from a serialized representation using the serialization interface.
 After initial creation, you must upload an image with GLTexture_setImage().
 You can then use GLTexture_activate to bind the texture, and GLTexture_deactivate to unbind it.

 For performance and/or fine-grained control over texturing, you may not want to use activate() and deactivate().
 They're provided only for convenience, and have some properties that may be undesirable in large applications; for example, if autoBlendMode is set to anything other than AUTO_BLEND_MODE_NONE, GL_BLEND will be enabled and/or disabled every time a texture is activated or deactivated.
 Accessing the textureName directly to bind it yourself is perfectly normal usage of the GLTexture API.

+GLTextureAtlas data can be generated using the texturepacker tool.
+After deserializing a GLTextureAtlas, use the lookup() method to get the bounds of a particular entry, or the getVertices() and getIndexes() methods to retrieve GL data suitable for drawing.

 GLTexture serialization schema:
 structure "gltexture" {